danve2024/RingedExoplanetTransits/README.md

   - Unit conversions (to_pixels)
   - Light curve normalization

-- **`units.py`** - Contains constants for physical unit coversion.
+- **`units.py`** - Contains constants for physical unit conversion.

 - **`measure.py`** - Implements the `Measure` class for handling physical quantities with units, including unit conversions and arithmetic operations.

 ### Main Application

 - **`main.py`** - Main application entry point.
 Defines default parameter ranges and the `calculate_data()` function that orchestrates the simulation by creating rings, orbits, exoplanets, and computing transit light curves.
-Can be run as a GUI application for interactive parameter exploration (it does not work for now).
+Can be run as a GUI application for interactive parameter exploration (although it is currently not functional).

 ### Parameter Estimation